-Taking time to think about your work with young children and families or your work as a trainer, coach, consultant or mentor is important.
-And we’re here to help.
+A professional development plan helps you set goals and take action in a way that is right for you.
+Taking time to think about your work and your goals can help you set yourself up for success.
+Whether you work with young children and families or your work as a trainer, coach, consultant or mentor, we’re here to help.

 - Download the reflection tool (paper version for teachers and administrators working with children and families)